siepra/react-native-e2ee/README.md

 # react-native-e2ee (WIP)

 This is the very beginning of the react-native-e2ee project.
-It's main goal is to provide a developer friendly JS interface for generating and safely storing cryptographic keys for end-to-end encryption.
+Its main goal is to provide a developer friendly JS interface for generating and safely storing cryptographic keys for end-to-end encryption.

 ## Contributing